Dighiar: Madarsa Baitul Uloom

 Madarsa Baitul Uloom was established in the year 1973.
 It is managed by the Dept. of Education.
 The school is a P + UP & Sec/H.Sec school.
 The coeducation status is co-educational.
 The total number of students is 445.
-The medium of instruction in is Urdu.
-There are 4 classrooms and one teacher.
+The medium of instruction is Urdu.
+There are four classrooms and one teacher.

 Economics

-Agriculture is the prime source of income of villagers.
+Agriculture is the prime source of income for the villagers.

 Major crops of Dighiar are rice, wheat, mustard, murwa, and masoor.
 Mango is produced widely in the village.